reflectivity/reflectivity.github.io/workshop_2020/education_outreach_agenda.md

-### Education & Outreach Session 2: Website content and collation of online resources.
+### Education & Outreach Session 2: Website content and collation of online resources  -- (27th 15:00/28th 08:00)

  * Current status of our website
  * How can it be maintained effectively?